Start playing guitar How to choose a guitar for beginners?

 The punk-rock style was generally dropped in favor of the latest trends.
 Unbeknownst to the public, while Jouret was out promoting the music, Lou Deprijck was in the studio creating it.

 Finally, in 2010, following a series of disputes between the two men, Jouret admitted to pulling a Milli Vanilli for years.
 Yet, oddly, while he revealed himself not to be the singer behind Plastic Bertrand’s music, the public backlash never really arrived.
+Maybe all the YouTube videos prepared us for it.

-Dutch television channel, Top 2000 a gogo, recently caught up with Lou Deprijck at his adopted new home in the Philippines.
-The producer describes the process of producing similar sounding hits, for others, prior to Ça plane pour moi.
-He also talks about how he originally intended for Jouret to sing the song, but was put off by his high vocal-tone.
+Dutch television channel Top 2000 a gogo, recently caught up with Lou Deprijck at his adopted new home in the Philippines.
+The producer describes the process of producing similar-sounding hits for others prior to Ça plane pour moi.
+He also talks about how he originally intended for Jouret to sing the song but was put off by his high vocal tone.
 Finally, Lou Deprijck says that the fact that he was voicing Plastic Bertrand was hardly a secret for anyone in the music industry.
 Instead, all parties involved were happy to look the other way.

 Ca plane pour moi’s legacy (adverts, remixes, soundtracks)